-Multicultural Programs hosts and assists several events and activities on campus that support student success and ethnic diversity.
+Multicultural Programs hosts and assists with events and activities on campus that support student success and ethnic diversity.
 These events include guest speakers, History Month celebrations, and scholarship and internship informational sessions.

-The Multicultural Programs’ resource center, located in the Student Affairs Office (Fidel 262), provides students not only with a space for meetings and study sessions, but also with information concerning scholarships and internships.
+The Multicultural Programs’ resource center, located in the Center for Student Leadership and Engagement (Fidel 262), provides students not only with a space for meetings and study sessions, but also with information concerning scholarships and internships.